GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **How does RecyclerView differ from ListView?**</br>
    * **ViewHolder Pattern**:  Recyclerview implements the ViewHolders pattern whereas it is not mandatory in a ListView.
 A RecyclerView recycles and reuses cells when scrolling.
    * **What is a ViewHolder Pattern?** - A ViewHolder object stores each of the component views inside the tag field of the Layout, so you can immediately access them without the need to look them up repeatedly.
 In ListView, the code might call ```findViewById()``` frequently during the scrolling of ListView, which can slow down performance.
 Even when the Adapter returns an inflated view for recycling, you still need to look up the elements and update them.
 A way around repeated use of ```findViewById()``` is to use the "view holder" design pattern.
    * **LayoutManager**: In a ListView, the only type of view available is the vertical ListView.
-A RecyclerView decouples list from its container so we can put list items easily at run time in the different containers (linearLayout, gridLayout) by setting LayoutManager.
+A RecyclerView decouples list from its container so we can put list items easily at run time in the different containers (linearLayout, gridLayout and staggeredLayout) by setting LayoutManager.
-   * **Item Animator**: ListViews are lacking in support of good animations, but the RecyclerView brings a whole new dimension to it.</br>
+   * **Item Animator**: ListViews are lacking in support of good animations, but the RecyclerView brings a whole new dimension to it.
+Using the RecyclerView.ItemAnimator class, animating the views becomes so much easy and intuitive.
+    * **Item Decoration**: In case of **ListViews**, dynamically decorating items like adding borders or dividers was never easy.
+But in case of **RecyclerView**, the **RecyclerView.ItemDecorator** class gives huge control to the developers but makes things a bit more time consuming and complex.</br>

 * **How would you implement swipe animation in Android**</br>